 In this page: FDI in Figures | What to consider if you invest in Iraq | Procedures Relative to Foreign Investment | Investment Opportunities

-Iraq has long term potential for foreign investments.
-In fact, the country has the fourth largest proven oil reserves in the world and needs major reconstruction efforts and infrastructure development.
 According to Iraqi law, a foreign investor is entitled to make investments in Iraq on terms no less favourable than those applicable to an Iraqi investor, and the amount of foreign participation is not limited.
 However, Iraq’s National Investment Law limits foreign direct and indirect ownership of natural resources, particularly the extraction and processing of any natural resources.
 Further restrictions apply to the ownership of banks and insurance companies.
 According to the National Investment Law, the Iraqi government reserves the right to screen foreign direct investment.
 Iraq is making slow progress enacting laws and developing institutions needed to implement economic policies.
 Furthermore, political reforms are still needed to assuage investors' concerns regarding the uncertain business climate.
 The Iraqi government is eager to attract additional foreign direct investment, but it faces several obstacles, including a weak political system and concerns about security and social stability.
 The security environment, including the threat of resurgent extremist groups, remains an investment impediment in many parts of the country.
-Other lingering effects of the fight against ISIS include major disruptions of key domestic and international trade routes and the negative impacts on respective economic infrastructure (US Department of State, 2023).
-Attracting foreign direct investment (FDI) is crucial to efforts to rebuild the country, particularly given the lack of local finance, but the country’s investment climate is attractive only to institutions with the highest tolerance of risk.
+Other lingering effects of the fight against ISIS include major disruptions of key domestic and international trade routes and the negative impacts on respective economic infrastructure.
+Iraq continues to face challenges in its operating environment, characterized by its heavy reliance on oil revenues, which constitute 99% of exports and 85% of the budget over the last decade, as noted by the World Bank.
+This dependency leaves the country vulnerable to fluctuations in energy prices.
+Despite its significant oil resources, Iraq grapples with energy shortages, enduring blackouts lasting up to 12 hours daily.
+Compounding this issue, approximately 40% of its electricity is imported from Iran, underscoring its energy scarcity.
+Attracting FDI is crucial to efforts to rebuild the country, particularly given the lack of local finance, but the country’s investment climate is attractive only to institutions with the highest tolerance of risk.
 Corruption, obsolete infrastructure, a lack of skilled labour and outdated commercial laws hinder investment and continue to constrain growth of private, non-oil sectors.
+Iraq ranks 154th out of 180 countries in the 2023 Corruption Perception Index, while it is not ranked on the Global Innovation Index 2023 and on the latest Index of Economic Freedom.

 Foreign Direct Investment | 2020 | 2021 | 2022 |